Hades1710/CloudByte-Commanders/README.md

 <p>
 1.<strong>Intel oneAPI Data Analytics Library (oneDAL):</strong> Provides highly optimized algorithms for data preprocessing, analysis, and machine learning tasks.
 Optimize data pipelines, feature extraction, and other preprocessing steps using oneDAL functions.
 Usage in the Project:Utilize oneDAL for efficient processing and analysis of the collected personality traits and academic performance data.

-2.Intel oneAPI Deep Neural Network Library (oneDNN): Accelerates deep learning workloads by providing primitives for neural network operations.
+2.<strong>Intel oneAPI Deep Neural Network Library (oneDNN):</strong> Accelerates deep learning workloads by providing primitives for neural network operations.
 Usage in the Project: Optimize neural network models used in the machine learning system for compatibility prediction.
 Improve the performance of training and inference tasks by leveraging oneDNN capabilities.

-3.Intel Math Kernel Library (MKL): Optimized for mathematical and linear algebra operations, enhancing the performance of numerical computations Optimize mathematical computations related to personality trait analysis and academic performance prediction.
+3.<strong>Intel Math Kernel Library (MKL):</strong> Optimized for mathematical and linear algebra operations, enhancing the performance of numerical computations Optimize mathematical computations related to personality trait analysis and academic performance prediction.
 Usage in the Project: Apply MKL functions to accelerate linear algebra operations within machine learning models.

-4.Intel oneAPI Threading Building Blocks (TBB): Facilitates parallelism in C++ applications, which can be beneficial for parallelizing NLP tasks.
+4.<strong>Intel oneAPI Threading Building Blocks (TBB):</strong> Facilitates parallelism in C++ applications, which can be beneficial for parallelizing NLP tasks.
 Usage in the Project: Parallelize data preprocessing steps, tokenization, or other NLP tasks to efficiently use multicore processors.
 Improve overall performance by leveraging parallelism in data processing workflows.

-5.Intel Scalable Dataframe Compiler (SDC): Accelerates data science workflows by providing just-in-time compilation for Pandas dataframes.
+5.<strong>Intel Scalable Dataframe Compiler (SDC):</strong> Accelerates data science workflows by providing just-in-time compilation for Pandas dataframes.
 Usage in the Project: Optimize data manipulation and feature engineering steps using SDC to improve performance.
 Speed up data preprocessing tasks related to personality and academic performance analysis.

   </p>